PostHog/posthog.com/contents/docs/cdp/index.md

 Pipelines can be used for a wide variety of use cases, such as:

-- **Sending the event data to a data warehouse.** If you have a data lake or data warehouse, you can use destinations to send PostHog event data there, while ensuring you still have that data in PostHog to perform your analytics processes.
+- **Send event data to a data warehouse.** If you have a data lake or data warehouse, you can use destinations to send PostHog event data there, while ensuring you still have that data in PostHog to perform your analytics processes.

-- **Enforcing event schemas.** By default, PostHog does not enforce schemas on events it receives.
+- **Enforce event schemas.** By default, PostHog does not enforce schemas on events it receives.
 However, an app could do so, preventing ingestion of events that do not match the specified schema in order to keep your data clean and following specific guidelines you need it to follow.

-- **Labeling events.** To facilitate sorting through your events, you can use transformations to determine arbitrary logic to label an event (e.g. by setting a `label` property).
+- **Label events.** To facilitate sorting through your events, you can use transformations to determine arbitrary logic to label an event (e.g. by setting a `label` property).
 This can help you tailor your metrics in PostHog, as well as facilitate data ordering if you ever use PostHog data elsewhere.